Are Your Absence Management Procedures Up To Scratch? How Can Absence Management Procedures Help Reduce Absenteeism?

 In these instances, you should always remain in regular contact with the employee to check on their recovery and see if there is anyway you can support them.
 You could also seek permission from your employee to contact their GP or see if they would be willing to consult your occupational health department.
 This would enable you to assess:

 However, repeated staff absences can also negatively affect the people they work with, as they have to shoulder the extra workload.
 Acting in a way that could be deemed discriminatory could also cost your business should the matter be taken to a tribunal.
-So what can your business do to tick all the boxes and ensure you’re managing staff absence in a cost effective manner that increases presenteeism within your business?
+So what can your business do to tick all the boxes and take the necessary steps to reduce absenteeism in a cost effective manner within your business?

-Attendance Pro is the absence management software, created by the HR experts at the ELAS Group.
+How Attendance Pro Can Help Reduce Absenteeism Attendance Pro is the absence management software proven to reduce absenteeism.
+It has been created by our own HR experts here at the ELAS Group.
 With Attendance Pro, you can easily record employee absences from start to finish, without ever having to break a sweat.
-Our system manages the day to day, time-consuming tasks that come with absence management.
+Our system also manages the day to day, time-consuming tasks that come with absence management.

 You get access to:

 It has also been proven to:

-Think your business could benefit from Attendance Pro?
+Think your business could reduce absenteeism with Attendance Pro?
 Call our team for a chat or complete the contact form and a member of our team will be in touch to discuss your requirements.